Cocodrulo/qb-docs/qb-core/shared-functions.md

 ---
-description: Use our predefined function to make more efficient your coding
+description: Use our predefined functions to make more efficient your coding
 ---

 # 📜 Shared Functions